icareerclimber/source-code/content/howitworks/data-pipeline.md

 ## [2] Data Transformation

-Data ingestion pipelines were created to standardize the data inputs from various sources.
+Data ingestion pipelines were created to standardize the data inputs from the various sources.

 </br>